xpqz/dyalog-docs/object-reference/docs/a-z/grid.md

-The [CellSet](../properties/cellset.md) property is a Boolean array that marks which cells are *set* (i.e. have values) and which are empty.
+The [CellSet](../properties/cellset.md) property is a Boolean array that marks which cells are *set* (that is, have values) and which are empty.
 This allows you to edit large numeric matrices which contain empty cells without a severe workspace penalty.